Skip to content

 MCP servers table

-• Name - The unique name or identifier of the Model Context Protocol server (for example, Second Server, EchoServer).
+• Name - The unique name or identifier of the Model Context Protocol server (for example, Second Server or EchoServer).

-• Data sources - The source where the server was discovered (GitHub).
+• Data sources - The source where the server was discovered (for example, GitHub or AWS).

 • Last scanned - The date and time of the most recent scan that detected this server.